 For more information about configuring PAM, the SUSE Linux Enterprise Server Security Guide contains a generic example that also works for other network-based authentication methods.
-It also to configure an active directory service.
-For more information, https://documentation.suse.com/sles/15-SP2/html/SLES-all/part-auth.html.
+It also describes how to configure an active directory service.
+For more information, see https://documentation.suse.com/sles/15-SP3/html/SLES-all/part-auth.html.